 Core executive function comprise inhibitory skills, selective attention, associated memory, and flexibility in cognition.
 These processes prevent automatic responses to make informed decisions.
 Tests for executive function include reversal learning, set-shifting, or detour tasks which are well studied in mammals (Brown & Tait, 2015; Diamond, 2013) but less well in other vertebrates.
 In reptiles, behavioural flexibility has been investigated using reversal learning, however, how inhibition is exerted during reversals has received little attention.
 Recently, eastern water skinks (E. quoyii) demonstrated context specific inhibitory skills in a discrimination and cylinder detour task.
 Lizards that successfully discriminated between two visual stimuli showed significantly worse inhibitory skills during the detour task compared to individuals that did not learn the discrimination.
 Previously, red-footed tortoises (C. carbonarius) socially learnt to detour a barrier (Wilkinson et al., 2010; Wilkinson & Huber, 2012) but how response inhibition was exerted in this species was not investigated.
 Furthermore, two studies, one in painted turtles (C. picta; Cranney & Powers, 1983) and one in tree skinks (E. striolata; Szabo et al., 2018), presented animals with an extra-dimensional shift testing for attentional flexibility.
 Both species learnt during the shift but only in tree skinks could performance on the shift be compared to a previous intra-dimensional stage to investigate if an attentional-set was formed.
 Skinks formed no attentional-set but learnt each new set of stimuli as if presented with a new problem.
 How the turtles solved the shift is unclear.
 Importantly, memory capacity has largely been unexplored except for five studies in turtles and one in lizards (Davis & Burghardt, 2007; 2011; 2012; Leighty et al., 2013; Punzo, 2002; Soldati et al., 2017).
-Executive function comprise layers of processing forming the basis of higher order abilities such as planning and problem solving (Diamond, 2013).
+Executive function comprise layers of cognitive processing, forming the basis of higher order abilities such as planning and problem solving (Diamond, 2013).
 To understand if reptiles do, for example, plan their actions we need to establish if they possess basic executive function underlying these complex, higher-order abilities.

 Spatial cognition in the context of sexual selection